UAM: A Unified Attention-Mamba Backbone of Multimodal Framework for Tumor Cell Classification: Related Work

 \subsection{Hybrid Architectures}

-While the Transformer architecture has long dominated both vision and language domains~\cite{dit, gpt4}, the Mamba model, built upon the State Space Model (SSM)~\cite{mamba, mamba2}, has recently emerged as a powerful alternative.
+While the Transformer architecture has long dominated both vision and language domains~\cite{dit, gpt4}, the Mamba model, built upon the State Space Model (SSM)~\cite{mamba, mamba2, tyrppg}, has recently emerged as a powerful alternative.
 Mamba offers linear computational complexity and excels at capturing long-range dependencies, making it increasingly attractive for large-scale sequence modeling.
 Recent research has extended Mamba and SSM variants to diverse domains, including GSS~\cite{mamba3}, Vision Mamba~\cite{vision-mamba}, and VM-Unet~\cite{vm-unet}.
 To combine the strengths of both paradigms, hybrid Attention–Mamba structures have gained growing interest.
 Jamba~\cite{jamba, jamba1.5} is among the first to explore this integration, identifying an optimal ratio between Transformer and Mamba layers.
 However, its fixed-layer ratio constrains architectural flexibility and limits generalization.
 MFuser~\cite{MFuser} introduces an enhancer block to integrate Vision Foundation Models and Vision–Language Models.
 BMTNet~\cite{bmtnet} and Tamba \cite{Tamba} design hybrid strategies for demosaicing and forecasting tasks.
 Nevertheless, none of these architectures serves as a unified foundational backbone for understanding a single modality.
-In contrast, our proposed UAM represents the first Unified Attention–Mamba architecture specifically designed for cell radiomics data, offering a flexible and efficient backbone tailored to sequence-like radiomics features.
+In contrast, our proposed UAM represents the first Unified Attention–Mamba architecture, offering a flexible and efficient backbone tailored to medical image data.